 MA Sociology of Education (New York University); BA Journalism (University of Maryland, College Park).
 Following the completion of her undergraduate degree, Linsey worked as an education researcher at the Metropolitan Center for Urban Education while a graduate student at NYU, and most recently at the Community College Research Center at Teachers College.
 She has also spent several years in K-12 education and college access programming in New York City.
 Linsey’s research interests are in education, social inequality, race/ethnicity, gender, and neighborhoods/residential segregation.

-BS in Biological Anthropology and Religious Studies, Duke University.
-MTS, Religions of the Americas, Harvard Divinity School.
-Alfredo's recent research has focused on the segment of the U.S. population that identifies itself as having "no religion" on surveys, a diverse group that includes the irreligious, unreligious, anti-religious, and anti-clerical.
-Of particular interest to Alfredo are those who disaffiliate from their religion of birth and also those who join secular organizations such as American Atheists, Humanist societies, etc. Alfredo has also dabbled in journalism as a former writer for the Religion News Service and a blogger. (web site)
+BS, Duke University.
+MTS, Harvard University.
+Alfredo's current research interests focus on the arts and urban renewal in Wynwood, Miami.
+He is currently conducting a multi-year ethnography of the neighborhood, which was once the Puerto Rican barrio of Miami and is now one of the most popular arts districts in the area.
+In the past, Alfredo has focused on the segment of the U.S. population that identifies itself as having "no religion" on surveys, a diverse group that includes the irreligious, unreligious, anti-religious, and anti-clerical.
+Of particular interest to Alfredo have been those who disaffiliate from their religion of birth and also those who join secular organizations such as American Atheists, Humanist societies, etc. (web site)

 B.A., Public Affairs and Political Science, Syracuse University; M.S., Social Welfare Policy, Columbia University.
 Aaron is interested in exploring the life-course effects of childhood poverty, especially pertaining to education and criminal justice outcomes.
 He is currently using Fragile Families data to examine the relationship between the Great Recession and private financial transfers.
 Aaron is also part of OPR